 Success Habit #4: Habits of Successful Entrepreneurs Includes The Belief That Done Is Better Than Perfect

 [tweet_dis url=”http://jef.tips/HsE”]The concept of perfection is for Hollywood.
 It doesn’t exist.
 Done is better than perfect.
 Always.[/tweet_dis]

-When it comes to habits of successful entrepreneurs, done is better than perfect.
+When it comes to the habits of successful entrepreneurs, done is better than perfect.

-The idea of perfection best left for a Hollywood movie.
+The idea of perfection is best left for a Hollywood movie.
 Perfection doesn’t exist.
 It’s a myth.